Employment issues (tax)

-We summarise the main areas to consider in deciding whether tax relief for travelling and subsistence expenditure is available.
-If you are an employer or employee in the Harrow area we, at Nagle James Associates Ltd, can advise you on the expense rules.
+We summarise the main areas to consider in deciding whether tax relief for travel and subsistence expenditure is available.
+If you are an employer or employee in the Harrow area we, at Nagle James, can advise you on the expense rules.

 We highlight below the main areas to consider in deciding whether tax relief is available on travel and subsistence.